aclind/calarchnet-1/README.md

-# Demo search

 Here's a bare-bones example search form and a browse link, which produces finding aids with the terms `architect*` and/or `california` in subject headings.

 ## Search collections